cloudwatt/applications/bundle-freebsd-pfsense/README-EN.md

 ![pfsenselogo](http://actuto.azurewebsites.net/wp-content/uploads/2014/10/pfsense-logo.png)

-pfSense is an open source firewall/router computer software distribution based on FreeBSD.It is installed on a physical computer or a virtual machine to make a dedicated firewall/router for a network and is noted for its reliability[6] and offering features often only found in expensive commercial firewalls.It can be configured and upgraded through a web-based interface, and requires no knowledge of the underlying FreeBSD system to manage.PfSense is commonly deployed as a perimeter firewall, router, wireless access point, DHCP server, DNS server, and as a VPN endpoint. pfSense supports installation of third-party packages like Snort or Squid through its Package Manager.It ensure the security perimeter.
+pfSense is an open source firewall/router computer software distribution based on FreeBSD.
+It is installed on a physical computer or a virtual machine to make a dedicated firewall/router for a network and is noted for its reliability and offering features often only found in expensive commercial firewalls.
+It can be configured and upgraded through a web-based interface, and requires no knowledge of the underlying FreeBSD system to manage.
+PfSense is commonly deployed as a perimeter firewall, router, wireless access point, DHCP server, DNS server, and as a VPN endpoint.
+PfSense supports installation of third-party packages like Snort or Squid through its Package Manager.
+It ensures the security perimeter.

 This stack will deploy two instances: one is Pfsense application, the second for Pfsense administration is based on Ubuntu.
 Here is the architecture diagram.